Mihails-Birjukovs/Low_C-SNR_Particle_Detection/README.md

 A Wolfram Mathematica image processing code for particle flow images with low SNR/CNR.
 Originally developed for high-FPS neutron imaging in liquid metal in presence of "phantom particles" stemming from correlated noise.

-The methodology and implementation are provided in a preprint (under review):
+The methodology and implementation are provided in a preprint (arXiv, currently under review):
+"Particle tracking velocimetry in liquid gallium flow about a cylindrical obstacle"
 https://arxiv.org/abs/2109.10699

 ATTENTION: the post-processing part of the code uses a package